leanohl/BA_ClusteringofRestaurants/README.md

 •	Percentage of Target Customers:	HIGH
 •	Spending Power:			LOW
 •	Number of Competitors:		LOW
-The spending power is low, but there are a lot of potential customers and less competitors.
-Therefore, this cluster can also be an option.
+I would recommend opening a restaurant here that is not that expensive, since there are lot of target customers and few Restaurants.

 ## 🖥️ Limitations
 1.It is difficult to select a more specific location because there is no data